Montero (album): Release and promotion

 On March 26, 2021, following the release of "Montero (Call Me by Your Name)", Lil Nas X announced the title of the album Montero on Twitter, along with a 2021 release date.
 On June 29, 2021, a parody of the Marvel Studios production logo was uploaded to YouTube as a new trailer for the album featuring various clips from the music videos of his singles.
 On August 23, 2021, a partnership with Taco Bell to promote the album was announced, with Lil Nas X playing a role in "menu innovations".
 The album's release date was announced through another teaser video uploaded to YouTube on August 26, 2021.
 The video acted as a continuation of the music video for the third single "Industry Baby".

 The track listing was announced on September 1, 2021.
 Alongside the announcement, collaborations with Doja Cat, Elton John, Megan Thee Stallion, and Miley Cyrus were revealed.
-In early September of 2021, Lil Nas X participated in a fake pregnancy photoshoot, with the supposed baby being his album.
+In early September 2021, Lil Nas X participated in a fake pregnancy photoshoot, with the supposed baby being his album.
 He was inspired to do so by Megan Thee Stallion's verse on the track "Dolla Sign Slime".
-To accompany this, he created a "baby registry" which was used to gather donations for various LGBT charities.
+To accompany this, he created a "baby registry" which was used to gather donations for various LGBTQ charities.
 The album cover was created by artists Pilar Zeta and Charlotte Rutherford.

 Montero was released on September 17, 2021, by Columbia Records.
 The album's launch was preceded by a livestream on YouTube showing Lil Nas X being interviewed by Montero, played by himself, on a fictional daytime talk show titled The Montero Show, before being sent to the hospital in an emergency to "give birth to his album".

 Tour

 On April 26, 2022, Lil Nas X announced a concert tour to support the debut album, Montero.
-The tour, titled Long Live Montero Tour, will be his first headlining concert tour, and will begin on September 6, 2022 in Detroit, and conclude on November 17, 2022 in Barcelona.
-Tickets for North American dates went on sale on April 29, with European dates to follow on May 6.
+The tour, titled Long Live Montero Tour, was his first headlining concert tour, beginning on September 6, 2022, in Detroit, and concluded on November 17, 2022, in Barcelona.
+Tickets for North American dates went on sale on April 29, 2022 with European dates on May 6, 2022.
 Mobile payment service, Cash App, held pre-sales for North American dates on April 27 via Ticketmaster.
-In early September 2022, the artist announced that he'll play an exclusive show in Sydney.
-The show is set at the Hordern Pavilion on January 4, 2023.
+In early September 2022, the artist announced that he would play an exclusive show in Sydney.
+The show took place at the Hordern Pavilion on January 4, 2023.

 Music and lyrics

-Montero has been described as a pop rap record.
+Montero has been described as a pop rap and pop-punk record.
 Primarily rooted in hip-hop and pop, the hook-dominated album incorporates trap beats and distorted hard rock, and draws elements from 2000s R&B and stadium ballads.